jetbrains-academy/kotlin-onboarding-object-oriented-programming/codenamesServer/codenamesServerUtilsPartTwo/task.md

 <div class="hint" title="Empty mutable list initialization">

-To initialize the `previousAttempts` field you need to create a new empty mutable list:
+To initialize the `previousAttempts` field, you need to create a new empty mutable list:
 ```kotlin
 object Utils {
     ...